 If you’re struggling to pay the mortgage, MoneyHelper’s guide to problems paying your mortgage can also offer useful advice.

 Depending on your circumstances you may be able to receive additional financial support along with, or instead of Universal Credit.
 There are several tools to help you understand your eligibility for support.

-If you have been financially affected by coronavirus then our Benefits Checker can help you get a quick understanding of the financial support available to you.
-This could include Universal Credit, Furlough, Statutory Sick Pay or other benefits.
+Our Benefits Checker can help you get a quick understanding of the financial support available to you.

 The tool takes less than 5 minutes to use and can give you a quick overview of your likely entitlement to financial support.